 Eat real food!
 Industrially produced drinks mixed in a lab are harmful to your health – no matter what the commercials say.

-However, a single shot of soy milk breaks the fast due to the high amount of carbohydrates.
+However, a single shot of soy milk breaks the fast due to the high carbohydrate intake.

 With this in mind, if you need a milk substitute while eating due to an intolerance, go with unsweetened almond milk.

-Although a bit of cocoa powder is fine, you should pay attention to the amount.
+Tiny amounts of cocoa do not break a fast.
+Although some cocoa powder is fine, you should pay attention to the amount.

-Since the cocoa powder is made from the whole cocoa bean, it contains carbohydrates, protein, and fat.
+Since the cocoa powder is made from whole cocoa beans, it contains carbohydrates, protein, and fat.
 Therefore, more than a teaspoon of cocoa powder will break the fast.